hyperhq/runv/README.md

 ```

 ### Run
-To run a OCF image, execute runv with the JSON format as the argument
+To run a OCF image, execute `runv` with the JSON format file as argument,
-or have a `config.json` file in the current working directory.
-HyperKernel and hyper initrd
+or have a `config.json` file in the current working directory. `HyperKernel` and `hyper initrd`
-is needed too, You can find them in hyperstart repo(https://github.com/hyperhq/hyperstart/).
+are needed too.
+You can find them in [hyperstart repo](https://github.com/hyperhq/hyperstart/).
-If dont specify kernel and initrd argument, runv will read the `kernel` and `initrd.img` files
+If dont specify any `kernel` or `initrd` argument, `runv` will read the `kernel` and `initrd.img` files
 in the current working directroy.

 ```bash